jinyongnan810/flutter_spotify_clone/README.md

 # limits

-- set minimun window size not working on windows 11
+- set minimun window size not working on windows 11(it works, but needed set the scale to 100%)